MoritzMueller2508/GroupProject.WG_Planer/README.md

     Specify profile name to be created in your local machine.

 here you can get used to the amplify commands https://aws-amplify.github.io/docs/cli-toolchain/quickstart

+# Git:

+Commit, push and work with the files normally:

+        git add file.iso                    this adds the file that you want to push (do git add . to add everything) git commit -m "Add disk image"      when committing leave a message of what you are committing git push                            also: "git push origin <local-branch>:<remote-branch>" git push from one remote branch to another      here u can create in GitHub a "pull request" and solve possible merge conflicts